The History of Marlow Amateur Operatic Society (M.A.O.S.) 1955 -2022

 Marlow had an Operatic Society in the 1920s.
 It performed in the Masonic Hall in St. Peter’s Street.
-However, the Second World War intervened and it was not until 1955 that the current society was reformed.
-The members were gathered together after a public meeting was convened by three local businessmen; Cyril Chalk, Robert Brown and Clifford Jefkins, together with Herbert Habgood and Tommy Dunham.
+However, the Second World War intervened, and it was not until 1955 that the current society was re-formed.
+The first members were gathered together after a public meeting was convened by three local businessmen: Cyril Chalk, Robert Brown and Clifford Jefkins, together with Herbert Habgood and Tommy Dunham.
 In fact, early membership consisted almost entirely of local inhabitants, which is not the case nowadays as the popularity of the society has spread its net further afield.

-For many years, the Society has extended its season to include fund-raising concerts and Liston Hall, with its improved community facilities, has become a popular performing venue once again.
+For many years, the Society has extended its season to include fund-raising concerts and Liston Hall, with its improved Community facilities, has become a popular performing venue once more.
 Concerts have been an essential method of supporting the increased expenditure of the main shows.
-Hiring sets of costumes, scenery sets and an orchestra may have become a thing of the past, but, by using contemporary staging and imaginative directors, the end result is just as successful.
+Hiring sets of costumes, scenery sets and a large orchestra may have become a thing of the past, but, by using contemporary staging and imaginative directors, the end result is just as successful.
 Our National Operatic and Dramatic Association (N.O.D.A.) critiques confirm this.

-For more than 50 years, Gilbert and Sullivan’s comic operas were the favourite choices of performers and audiences, but in 2009 a major decision was made to leave the traditional nineteenth century productions behind and venture into the world of modern musicals.
-This change of direction was not made lightly and could have sounded the death-knell of the Society, but, at that time, many older members had decided their stage performing days were over, audiences were dwindling and a campaign was launched to attract younger people who would enjoy a different musical genre.
+For more than 50 years, Gilbert and Sullivan comic operas were the favourite choices of performers and audiences, but, in 2009, a major decision was made to leave the traditional nineteenth century productions and venture into the world of modern musicals.
+This change of direction was not made lightly and could have sounded the death-knell of the Society, but, at the time, many older members had decided their stage performing days were over, audience numbers were dwindling and so a campaign was launched to attract younger people who would enjoy a different musical genre.
 “A Slice of Saturday Night”, with its 60s based music, costumes and dance, was a huge hit and the Society entered its new era.